 |TEF for NOC 0 and A||7|

 Test results must be no older than 2 years old or they become ineligible for submission.
 You are only allowed to submit language information for either English OR French; you will not be assessed on both languages at the same time even if you are fluent in both.

-Test results should be sent to you, the applicant, and then enclosed with the rest of your Canadian Experience Class application and submitted to Citizenship and Immigration Canada.
-Test results sent directly to CIC from the testing centre will be discarded and will not count towards any application.
-Your test results are the only proof that CIC will use to assess your language ability.
+Test results should be sent to you, the applicant, and then enclosed with the rest of your Canadian Experience Class application and submitted to Immigration, Refugees and Citizenship Canada.
+Test results sent directly to IRCC from the testing centre will be discarded and will not count towards any application.
+Your test results are the only proof that IRCC will use to assess your language ability.

 You must have accumulated 12 months of full-time (minimum 30 hours per week) or the equivalent of part-time work in the managerial, professional, technical, or skilled trade position you will use to apply for the CEC.

-This work experience must have been accumulated in Canada within 36 months prior to your application being received by CIC.
+Your work experience needs to have been accumulated in Canada within 36 months prior to your application being received by IRCC.
 However, you do not need to be employed at the time you submit your application.

 Self-employment, working without authorization (illegally), or work done while you were in college or university full time does not count toward the work experience requirement for Canadian Experience Class applications.